RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - `table` or `sql` attributes:
   - `table` - the table to query.
   - `sql` - a SQL statement in case you would like to `JOIN` several tables or to perform a different complex query. see more below about using this option.

+The `source` section can optionally include the following attributes:

+- `retries` - Number of attempts to read from the database in case of disconnect.
+The default is 1.
+- `timeout` - Number of seconds to wait before reading of data is timed-out (0 - no limit).
+The default is 3 seconds.

 ##### Using custom sql queries